rhmaxdotorg/pulsechain-validator/README.md

 # Snapshot Helper Script

 Takes a backup snapshot of blockchain data on a fully synced validator so it can be copied over and used to bootstrap a new validator.
 Clients must be stopped until the snapshot completes, afterwards they will be restarted so the validator can resume normal operation.

+**It's recommended to use get up to speed on "resumable terminals"** such as [tmux](https://linuxize.com/post/getting-started-with-tmux/) and use it when you're doing long-running operations such as snapshots.
+This mitigates unnecessary failures such as a disconnection from the server, causing the process to be interrupted, and requiring a re-run of the script.

 After running the script, copy the geth.tar.xz and lighthouse.tar.xz (compressed blockchain data, kinda like ZIP files) over to the new validator server (see scp demo below OR use a USB stick).